Mass Customization: The new path for High End and Luxury brands?

 Consumers do like the idea of mass customization

 The growing trends of purchasing a custom-made product can be reflected by increasing shopping demands towards it.
-Reality is, 25-30% of them showing high levels of interests in buying such products, making it a huge market for potential entrants.
+Reality is, 25-30% of them showing high levels of interest in buying such products, making it a huge market for potential entrants.

 See also this report by the Consumer Barometer, led by KPMG and IFH Cologne (Muehlbauer, 2017), where approximately 500 consumers interested in personalized products were interviewed as a sample.